PrimeTimeTran/npm-rn-counter/README.md

 ## FAQ

 - Do I have to commit before publishing?
 No, npm is [it's own thing](https://stackoverflow.com/questions/36371416/does-npm-publish-command-commit-changes#:~:text=The%20act%20of%20publishing%20to,will%20not%20commit%20for%20you.).
-- If expo hangs when importing your package, it might be because of [this issue](https://stackoverflow.com/questions/72092719/expo-freezes-if-using-reactnatives-stylesheet).
+- If Expo hangs when importing your package, it might be because of [this issue](https://stackoverflow.com/questions/72092719/expo-freezes-if-using-reactnatives-stylesheet).